MichaelBelousov/MichaelBelousov.github.io/src/src/blog/react_hooks_tutorial.md

 ```

 Alright, so now this... probably won't work.
 Think about it.
 On the first render, the function is called,
-and the effect is ran, adding code of `setCount(5+1)` to be called every second.
+and the effect is ran, adding code of `tsx:LANG>setCount(5+1)` to be called every second.
 One second passed, the
-state changes (`count` is now 6), and react rerenders, rerunning the function but this time useState
+state changes (`tsx:LANG>count` is now 6), and react rerenders, rerunning the function but this time useState
-returns 6 instead of the initial state which it ignores, 5. `count` has now changed, so the effect runs
+returns 6 instead of the initial state which it ignores, 5. `tsx:LANG>count` has now changed, so the effect runs
-again, adding *another* code body to set state this time to `setCount(6+1)` every second.
+again, adding *another* code body to set state this time to `tsx:LANG>setCount(6+1)` every second.
 One more
 second passes, and now *both* functions execute in an unpredictable order.
 Which will occur first and
 which last?
-Will your the state of `count` be `7` or `6`?
+Will your the state of `tsx:LANG>count` be `tsx:LANG>7` or `tsx:LANG>6`?
 It gets worse, because this balloons up and
 a minute later you now have 60 functions running per second, all setting the state to different things.
 Avoiding dependencies on state when you can just transform the current state in the dispatcher's
 argument is key to avoiding asynchronous programming headaches, so use it whenever possible.

-With that out of the way, we can take the brief descriptions and formalize what the `useState` hook
+With that out of the way, we can take the brief descriptions and formalize what the `tsx:LANG>useState` hook
 does, and why React actually has something called the [rules of hooks](https://reactjs.org/docs/hooks-rules.html).
-`useState` allocates a singular state reference for the currently rendering component when the
+`tsx:LANG>useState` allocates a singular state reference for the currently rendering component when the
 component is first rendered.
 On all renders, it then returns the current state.
 Notice, that the
-`useState` parameters don't include any identifier for identifying which state you want, you don't
+`tsx:LANG>useState` parameters don't include any identifier for identifying which state you want, you don't
-ask for `useState('count', 5)`.
+ask for `tsx:LANG>useState('count', 5)`.
 This is because React uses the ordered nature of javascript to
 figure out which state you're asking for.
 Because of using this order, you *cannot use hooks in
 conditional code*.
 You have to extract it from the conditional code, or strange thing could happen.